 Purchase a set of thank you cards or create your own.
 Once a week, look through your gratitude journal to find something you wrote about someone you’re grateful for and use what you logged to write out a thank you card and mail it out to him or her.

 I met a woman named Penny in Thailand who ran an orphanage with children who were affected by the AIDS virus.
-She singlehandedly showed me the power of practicing gratefulness through her own life and it changed my life.
+She singlehandedly showed me the power of practicing gratitude through her own life, and it changed my life.